Reed Relays and

 Pivoted Motion

-Reed Switch with magnet moving pivoted
+Actuating a Reed Switch with magnet moving pivoted

 Magnet moving pivoted to the reed switch